Information last updated: June 14, 2020

-- Cases treated in hospitals: All the recoveries indicated in the data are based on data reported by the Minister from Government and or [private] hospitals .
+- Percentage of cases treated in hospitals: All the recoveries indicated are based on data reported by the Minister, as originated from Government and or [private] hospitals.

 Response set up and capacity